DougPfeffer-alt/reading-notes/Class-06.md

 # [Understanding the problem domain is the hardest part of programming](https://simpleprogrammer.com/understanding-the-problem-domain-is-the-hardest-part-of-programming/)

 - Great article explaining how to approach problem domains.
-The idea is to simplify and build off of it, iike a video game with tutorial levels and so on.
+The idea is to simplify and build off of it, like a video game with tutorial levels and so on.

 # Object Literals (JS - Chapter 3, pp. 100-105)